ysmouhib/hj-certificates/README.md

 [![Python](https://img.shields.io/badge/python-3.10%2B%2C%20stdlib%20only-blue)](https://www.python.org/)
 [![License: MIT](https://img.shields.io/badge/license-MIT-green.svg)](LICENSE)

+> Code and certificates from the 2025–26 MSc thesis work; consolidated and
+> published in July 2026.

 > **New records:** HJ(3,3) ≥ 22 (previous best 14) and HJ(4,2) ≥ 14 (previous 12),
 > each backed by an explicit certificate that re-verifies from scratch in seconds.